vpavkin/scalist/README.md

 )
 ```

-Note that resource ids, while being `UUID`s under the hood, are tagged with corresponding phantom types, so you won't be able to write things like this:
+Note, that tagged ids help to avoid misuse here: for instance, you won't be able to create `AddTask` command with a temp id of a label:
 ```scala
 // labelId and taskId have differently tagged types val invalidCommand = AddLabel("Label").andForIt(AddTask("Task1", _))